-Transaction costs include intermediary costs (brokerage, stock market taxes, etc.) as well as turnover fees, if any, that may be charged by the Depositary and the Management Company.
+These fees cover all the charges invoiced directly to the UCITS, excluding transaction charges.
+Transaction fees include intermediary fees (i.e. brokerage fees, stock market taxes, etc.) and turnover fees, if any, may be charged, notably by the Depositary and the Management Company.